ndevenish/Blender_ioEDM/README.md

 - There is a `read.py` file that can be used to launch blender with an instant import, to be used e.g. `blender --python read.py -- edmfile.EDM`.
 This makes the cycle of change/debug/rewrite more manageable
+- Several useful scripts in `utils`. `read_all.py` reads every .edm file in an `all_edms/` subdirectory (useful itself as a verification), removes the raw vertex and index data, and pickles the entire result into `dump.dat`.
+The script `read_dump.py` opens this file, defines some useful functions and then opens an interpreter (with the local variable `data`).
+This allows inspection of a large subset (or every single .edm file) simultaneously.
 - All of the file->Blender conversion is done in io_EDM.reader, and most of the actual functionality is currently in one large function, `create_object`